 But your credit score’s importance doesn’t end there – it also helps determine the rate and terms.

-Generally, the higher the credit score you have, the easier it becomes to get the best available interest rates on the HELOC.
+Generally, the higher the Fico-score you have, the easier it becomes to get the best available interest rates on the HELOC.

-Again, it’s all about your creditworthiness– a higher credit score makes lending you money less risky, allowing lenders to give you a lower rate.
+Again, it’s all about your creditworthiness– a higher credit score makes lending you money less risky, allowing lenders to give you a lower rate and higher HELOC credit limit.

 What Are HELOC Credit Score Requirements Today?

-Some lenders may lend money in HELOC to individuals with a credit score of 620 or above.
+Some HELOC lenders may lend money in a home equity line of credit to individuals with a credit score of 620 or above.
 However, in such cases, you can expect a relatively higher rate.

 Other Requirements for HELOC